 What foods are best avoided (also during fasting) for cleansing the system?

-Wheat & Grains: Though wheat and grains are an important part of a balanced meal, but sometimes overconsumption may affect your digestive system and hence cause constipation or diarrhea.
+Though wheat and grains are an important part of a balanced meal, but sometimes overconsumption may affect your digestive system and hence cause constipation or diarrhea.
 For this reason, gluten free flours like Kuttu (buckwheat flour) and Singhada (water chestnut flour) are preferred during fasting.
-They are easy to digest since they are not a grain, but seeds of a fruit.
-They are also low in calories, and good source of fiber.
+They are easy to digest since they are not a grain, but seeds of a fruit. wheat and grains are also low in calories, and good source of fiber.
 They contain high amount of antioxidants and are excellent source of vitamin B6 which helps in haemoglobin formation to supply energy to the body, and improves the mood during menstruation and depression.
 (Do kids need vitamin supplements?)

 Recipe for Cookie Crumbs, full of Nuts, seeds and Whole grains (No sugar)